web3/web3.js/docs/web3-eth.rst

     web3.eth.signTransaction(transactionObject [, address,] [, callback])

-The method ``signTransaction`` signs a transaction with the private key of the given address.
+Signs a transaction with the private key of the given address.
-It will sign the transaction locally if a local unlocked account with the given address is existing.
+If the given address is a local unlocked account, the transaction will be signed locally.

 ----------
 Parameters